Submitting Variables to VSX

 rules as in sections I and II are valid here).

-electronically in tabular form from a single publication, mention this on
+electronically in tabular form from a single publication, send a message

-vsx-dis.
-Often these can be more easily imported into VSX, rather than be
+to vsx at aavso.org.
+Often these can be more easily imported into VSX, rather

 VI.
 THE VSX PROCESS